GetWellClinic/ai-moa/README.md

    ```
 3. Configure the `config/config.yaml` file with your OSCAR EMR settings and other configurations
 4. Ensure you have Chrome WebDriver installed for Selenium
+5. Set up the local AI model API (instructions should be provided separately)

 ## Usage